 Snoring

 Regular snoring at night can disrupt your quality of sleep.
-You can also experience a disruption of sleep if your partner regularly snores and it keeps you awake.
+You can also experience a disruption of sleep if your partner regularly snores, which keeps you awake.
 REM sleep is one of the sleep stages where your body physically and mentally restores itself.
 Snoring can disrupt your ability to get enough REM sleep, which can leave you feeling physically tired and affect your mood.
 Both open-mouth and closed-mouth snoring can also be indicators of other health conditions.

 Sleep Apnea